 “The child lay dead between the ripples of the river but the woman rose up from that bed of suffering.”
 Louisa May Alcott

 Well, it’s been a real adventure to get to this new year.
 Since my last post I have received a new stove in the studio as the old one was leaking a substantial amount of gas.
 I had been smelling the leak and getting mild headaches since closing all the windows.
 My landlord didn’t smell anything.
 My husband didn’t smell anything.
-Ironically, I learned from the gas company representative that 80% of all calls originate from women who typically tend to smell gas more than men.
+Ironically, I learned from the gas and electric company technician that 80% of all calls originate from women who typically tend to smell gas more than men.
 Another lesson learned: stop doubting myself and I am alone to figure this out.
 Anyway, now I have a brand spanking new stove and a new attitude to boot.

 The word fundamental struck me for some reason.
 It means to “form a necessary base or core” and is “of central importance.”
 Putting that in personal terms, I feel a regret (those damn regrets!!) that somehow the message of how to form a grounded core of my own wasn’t transmitted or valued in my early development.
 To be part of a family or group; yes, that I understood.
 But to be an individual…not so clear.
 I have finally arrived to take those steps at the ripe old age of 56.
 It appears to be my time.
 If we are to master any craft at all, we must start with the principles.
 So here I go.
 I am ready.